Skip to main content

 Why do well-run children's homes consistently miss LA placement contracts?
 In my experience, it is rarely a quality problem.
 The homes that lose tenders they should win almost always lose them for one of three reasons: they did not know the contract existed; they knew about it but ran out of time to respond; or their written response did not reflect the quality of care they actually deliver.

 Local authorities commission residential children's placements through several routes.
 Spot-purchase contracts are awarded directly, often with short notice periods.
 Block contracts are competed periodically through formal tender processes.
-An increasing number of local authorities use a Dynamic Purchasing System — permanently open for new providers to join, then issuing mini-competitions throughout the year — which means operators who are not actively monitoring procurement portals miss new lots entirely.
-(This is not a theoretical problem: one operator I spoke with had not realised their local authority had moved to a DPS until a commissioner mentioned it in a review meeting.
-The previous framework had simply closed.)
+An increasing number of local authorities use a Dynamic Purchasing System — permanently open for new providers to join, then issuing mini-competitions throughout the year — which means operators need a repeatable way to check relevant procurement routes and verify the current status of each opportunity at source.

 The written tender itself presents a separate challenge.
 LA placement tenders typically ask for detailed evidence across safeguarding governance, workforce stability, therapeutic approach, placement matching, social value, and quality assurance.
-Getting a competitive response together takes most registered managers 30 to 40 hours — time that is simply not available when you are also managing a home.
-So operators either submit hurried responses or pay a consultant.
-Neither outcome is ideal.
+The work competes with operational responsibilities and needs a clear plan, evidence owners and enough time for authorised review.

 How CareBids addresses all three failure points